ddprrt/ddprrt.github.io/_posts/2014-02-20-no-prefixes.md

 Well, we kept them using anyways.
 Mostly because we were used to it, and there were tools (Sass mixins, [Emmet.io](http://emmet.io) autocompletion), which helped creating more code than necessary.

-Another reason was because we love using [Modernizr](http://modernizr.com) and the great ability to do feature based decision making.
-If feature *A* exists, use that code, otherwise do it in a different way.
+Another reason was because we love using [Modernizr](http://modernizr.com) and the great ability to do feature based decision making: If feature *A* exists, use that code, otherwise do it in a different way.
 Modernizr tests **do** also check for prefixed features.
 So, for your switch to work in all cases, prefixes were again mandatory.

+Modernizr is an indispensable tool for my daily workflow and helps me progressively enhancing my websites and applications.

 We had some [discussion](https://github.com/Modernizr/Modernizr/issues/1082) over at Modernizr and decided to try if a robust and easy to opt-in possibility exists for that very case.
 And now, with the upcoming release, there's a flag for that.